devlato/tc39-proposal-key-exclusion-syntax-in-object-spread/README.md

 ## Conclusion

-The proposed key exclusion syntax improves the flexibility and clarity of object spread operations, addressing common pain points in JavaScript development.
-Its ability to operate contextually within spread expressions and its potential for performance optimization make it a valuable addition to the language.
+The proposed key exclusion syntax enhances the flexibility and clarity of object spread operations.
+Its ability to operate contextually and handle complex, dynamic keys makes it a powerful tool for JavaScript developers.
+By eliminating unnecessary object copies or deletions, it also provides performance benefits in large-scale applications.

 Contributions and feedback are welcome!